Mixed precision accumulation for neural network inference guided by componentwise forward error analysis: Introduction

 Modern applications in artificial intelligence require increasingly complex models and thus increasing memory, time, and energy costs for storing and deploying large-scale deep learning models with parameter counts ranging in the millions and billions.
 This is a limiting factor both in the context of training and of inference.
 While the growing training costs can be tackled by the power of modern computing resources, notably GPU accelerators, the deployment of large-scale models leads to serious limitations in inference contexts with limited resources, such as embedded systems or applications that require real-time processing.

 In recent years, the use of low precision arithmetic has emerged as a successful strategy to decrease these costs, motivated by the development of specialized hardware for machine learning, such as Google's TPUs \cite{jouppi2017datacenter}, NVIDIA tensor cores~\cite{nvid24b}, and others~\cite{talib2021}, which provide fast mixed precision matrix multiply--accumulate (MMA) operations.
-Low precision is usually introduced in trained neural networks by the quantization of weights and activations, that is, by storing the network parameters in low precision~\cite{gholami2022survey}.
-Indeed, the compute workload of inference is dominated by MMA operations, which can be accelerated by using lower precisions.
+Low precision is usually introduced in trained neural networks through the quantization of weights and activations, that is, by storing the network parameters and intermediate signals in low precision~\cite{gholami2022survey}.
+Indeed, inference compute workloads are dominated by MMA operations, which can be accelerated by using lower precision arithmetic.
 Quantization therefore significantly reduces the inference cost, usually in exchange for minor reductions in model accuracy.
 It has indeed been empirically shown that neural network inference can be done effectively even when weights and activations are stored using 8 bits~\cite{nagel2021white,gholami2022survey}.

 While weights and activations are commonly stored in low precision, the accumulation is usually done in high precision.
 This is partly because most specialized MMA hardware mentioned above provide the capability of accumulating in high precision with little or no performance penalty~\cite{bhlm20}, and partly because accumulating in low precision can create significant numerical issues, ranging from overflow to excessive rounding error accumulation~\cite{high:ASNA2}.
 Nevertheless, reducing the accumulation precision can be an effective strategy to increase performance for general-purpose processors~\cite{de2020quantization,ni2021wrapnet,xie2021overflow}.
-This motivates further research on how to reduce the accumulation precision as much as possible while avoiding numerical issues and preserving the model accuracy.
+This motivates further research on how to reduce this precision as much as possible while avoiding numerical issues and preserving the model accuracy.
 This is the main goal of this work.